 There is much more involved in properly maintaining your lawn beyond just mowing and regularly watering it.
 Many lawn care experts suggest scarifying or dethatching your lawn.
 Scarifying your lawn refers to the process of removing organic material build-up, or thatch, which usually consists of dead grass roots, runners, and more.

 Scarifying is important because it gives your grass plants room to take root and take in water.
-If you don’t scarify your lawn at least a few times a year, it could be prone to drought and disease.
+If you don’t scarify your lawn at least every couple of years, it could be prone to drought and disease.
 But what is the best way to scarify the lawn, and do you need to mow the lawn first?
 Here’s what you need to know about the best scarification processes.

 Should You Mow the Lawn Before Scarifying?